Rachelle Ann Go: 2014–present: International recognition

 Go's international breakthrough came in 2014 when she starred as Gigi Van Tranh in the West End revival of Claude-Michel Schönberg's and Alain Boublil's musical Miss Saigon.
-Set in 1970s Ho Chi Minh during the Vietnam War, it is about the ill-fated romance involving a young Vietnamese woman (played by Eva Noblezada) and an American soldier (played by Alistair Brammer).
 The producer Cameron Mackintosh conducted casting calls in Manila, as he had done with the original 1989 production, for its principal actors and performers.
 Go first auditioned for the lead role of Kim, but Mackintosh felt she was not suited for the part due to her being much older.
 Though initially reluctant about playing a bargirl, she sent an audition tape for the role of Tranh at his encouragement.
 Impressed with her rendition of "The Movie In My Mind", a song from the musical, Mackintosh cast Go after intensive work sessions in London.
 She made her debut performance at the Prince Edward Theatre in May 2014 to positive reviews.
 Nick Clark of The Independent called the show "tremendously slick", praising her character's "moving introspection".
 She won the BroadwayWorld UK Award for Best Featured Actress and the WhatsOnStage Award for Best Supporting Actress.

 After her work with Miss Saigon finished in 2015, Go next played Fantine, a prostitute dying of tuberculosis, in Les Misérables at London's Sondheim Theatre.
 To prepare, she read the book on which the musical is based, but was challenged by her character's emotional range.
 As a result, she developed a more subdued technique for her scenes.
 During her time performing in the show, Go took part in its 30th anniversary gala, where she joined Patti LuPone, who originated the role.
 For her portrayal, Go won the BroadwayWorld UK Award for Best Female Performance in a Long-Running West End Show, and for "I Dreamed a Dream", she received the West End Frame Award for Best Performance of a Song.
 Later that year, Go recorded a version of "A Dream Is a Wish Your Heart Makes" for the Asian release of the live-action film Cinderella (2015), which premiered on Disney Channel Asia.
 In March 2016, she briefly starred in the Manila staging of Les Misérables at the Theatre at Solaire, which ran for three months.